The Heidelberg Project is art, energy, and community.

 Although a massive undertaking for a small and inexperienced organization, every possible precaution was carefully taken into consideration as the plan came together.
 “We had already spent over $23,000 on patrol alone, which quickly became cost prohibitive considering the larger plan which totaled about $75,000.
 We staggered patrol as long as we could, some street lights were turned on, and at the same time we installed temporary cameras.
 Weather conditions were horrendous, but we labored through.
 Just as we finalized the larger plan, we were hit again," says Executive Director, Jenenne Whitfield.
 "Who does this?”

 Although a temporary security camera was in fact installed near the Party Animal House, the camera also suffered fire damage and exposure to extreme temperatures, both of which contributed to the impairment of the camera.
 The FBI continues to monitor the area, though no developments have been reported.

 After losing five anchor house installations to arson last year, the Heidelberg Project has spent the first quarter of 2014 in close-knit strategy sessions retooling and realigning their services with the community.
 The organization's focus remains on their community during this time.
 “As tough as it is, a chapter is obviously closing, but it’s far from over,” says Tyree Guyton.
 “It’s a new beginning.”

 Find more on the fires here.

-The Heidelberg Project is looking for an Administrative Assistant and a slew of interns to join our team.
+The Heidelberg Project is looking for a slew of interns to join our team.
 Is it you we're looking for?
 Find out more here!